Many people think staying hydrated is all about drinking water.

 These sessions used to wipe me out.
 I figured that’s what happens when you get upwards of forty.

-But like I said earlier, increasing my salt intake to around 5000 mg per day (or more) supercharged my energy levels.
+But like I said earlier, increasing my sodium intake to around 5000 mg per day (or more) supercharged my energy levels.
 I felt like a different athlete out there.

 Back then, I also tossed magnesium and potassium into my homemade electrolyte blend.
 It’s hard to get enough of these crucial minerals through diet, especially on somewhat restrictive low-carb or keto diets.